• Skip to main content

 All other matters relating to your child’s enrolment and education with The Winstedt School and the School deems necessary or appropriate.
 In these instances, The Winstedt School will inform you in writing.

 Winstedt is a purpose-built international school for bright and capable students who benefit from small classes and more personalised instruction.
-We also provide the Curie-Einstein Program for twice exceptional, gifted students with learning differences which has a different set of criteria.
-But for our general Winstedt mainstream year levels the following are the basic admissions requirements:
+For our general Winstedt mainstream year levels, we follow the basic admissions requirements:

 Be fully toilet independent

-Have basic proficiency in English (but we can also provide English as an Additional Language support)
+Have basic proficiency in English (but we can also provide English as an Additional Language support, extra fee levied)

 Have adequate independence to engage in group learning without one-to-one prompting